 Cross-fade from the pair in the maze to Jack entering the lobby, so that it appears briefly that he too is in the maze, surrounded by its greenery, and that the very lobby is within and engulfed by it.
 And Jack's figure, in turn, engulfs those of Wendy and Danny, as they briefly walk the same path together in this crossfade, the maze path leading via the overlay to the miniature maze in the lobby.
 A ghostly, marvelous shot that melds the maze with the hotel.

-We note another driftwood centerpiece on a distant table, beyond the elevators and under a wall textile decorated with a diamond pattern.
+We note another driftwood centerpiece on a distant table, beyond the elevators and under a wall textile showing a diamond pattern.

 Standing upon a diamond design, Jack aggressively slams the ball one last time against the diamond pattern rug on the far wall above the wooden centerpiece.
 We have a brief glimpse of green light coming from the room beyond the cashier's niche, a color that will become associated with unpleasant happenings at the Overlook.
-The yellow ball bounces off the wall onto the driftwood centerpiece and then disappears to the right.
+The yellow ball bounces off the wall onto the driftwood centerpiece (yet does not shatter or even move it) and then disappears to the right.

 No longer having the ball, Jack then goes to stand before a table we'd not closely observed before, though it has been in several scenes, which holds the miniature version of the maze, displaying even the map of the maze to the right of its entrance, the hut to the left.